dgaydukov/cert-spring5/files/spring5.md

 ```

 ###### Lombok Logging Annotations
 Before we start digging, I'll just summarize conclusion here.
 If you think what annotation to use with lombok for logging `@Log4j2 or @Slf4j`.
 The answer is simple.
 Always use `@Slf4j`.
 Because `@Log4j2` insert code to use `log4j` logger, and if you want later to change it to `logbqck` you will have to manually change the source code of java files and recompile the app.
 But if you use `@Slf4j` - then you can use any concrete implementation you want.
 You can also use `log4j`, but if you want to change it later to `logback` you have to only change dependency in your `pom.xml` file, and you don't need to change any java code.
-That's why this annotation is always preferrable to use
+That's why this annotation is always preferable to use

 There are 2 main annotations in Lombok:
-* `@Log4j2` - if your main logger is `log4j`.
+* `@Log4j2` (Logging for Java 2) - if your main logger is `log4j`.
-If you try to delombok (go to `Refactor => Delombok`) this annotation you will that, it add this java code
+If you try to delombok (go to `Refactor => Delombok`) this annotation you will that, it adds this java code
 ```java
 private static final org.apache.logging.log4j.Logger log = org.apache.logging.log4j.LogManager.getLogger(App.class);
 ```
-As you can see, the magic behind this annotation, it just adds `org.apache.logging.log4j.Logger`
-to your class.
+As you can see, the magic behind this annotation, it just adds `org.apache.logging.log4j.Logger` to your class.
 Then you can use `log` env vars inside your class code.
 By default, in spring boot, `log4j` dependency would already be included, but if you have project from scratch you have to add this dependency to your `pom.xml` file
 ```xml
  <dependency>